 Insomnia is the most common sleep-related ailment, affecting anywhere between 30% and 50% of the population.
 Of these troubled sleepers, 10-15% suffer from what is considered chronic insomnia, meaning their sleep is disrupted consistently.

-There are numerous variables associated with falling asleep and getting enough rest; therefore, diagnosing and treating insomnia can be an arduous task.
+There are numerous variables associated with falling asleep and getting enough rest; therefore, diagnosing and treating insomnia, especially with Insomnia Herbs, can be an arduous task.
 Many patients become frustrated if their first several attempts to correct their disordered sleep are unsuccessful.